Optimal Robust Reinsurance with Multiple Insurers: Reinsurer's utility maximisation strategy under ambiguity

 (adjusting for notational differences and differences in investment behaviour of the reinsurer).
-In our setting, allowing for time and state dependence, for a single insurer and an excess-of-loss contract, we obtain
+In our setting, allowing for time and state dependence and in the special case of a single insurer with a single source of loss and an excess-of-loss contract, we obtain

 Thus, the difference is an expectation within the exponential.
 Allowing the probability distortion to depend on the loss size (equivalently, allowing the severity distribution to change under the optimal measure) generalises the results of \textcite{Hu2018}.
 It also illustrates an important point: the problem where the reinsurer is both risk-averse and ambiguity-averse is ill-posed when the reinsurer's probability distortion can depend on the size of the loss $z$, as the reinsurer seeks to avoid risk to an extent to which they cannot price their reinsurance contracts.
 Thus, it is preferable to consider the case of a wealth-maximising reinsurer, as in this paper, to not penalise tail losses twice.